sebastiankasprzak/AzureMonitorAddonForSplunk/Configuration-of-Splunk.md

+## Selecting your cloud
+If you operate in a cloud other than Azure Public Cloud, you can select your cloud by editing BOTH of azure_activity_log.sh AND azure_diagnostic_logs.sh, which are located in TA-Azure_Monitor/bin.
+There are comments in the files that direct you on how to make the edits.

+At this time, the available clouds are: Azure Public Cloud, Azure US Government, Azure China Cloud, Azure Germany Cloud.

 ## Data Input Settings
 To create a new instance of one of the data inputs, in Splunk Web go to Settings / Data Inputs.
 Find the data input that you want in the list:
 * Azure Monitor Activity Log